saeed-sufi/HtmlCSS/README.md

 * ~~**Important** note that videos do not play in safari unless you add `autoplay playsinline controls` to the `video` tag!!!~~

+* You can use a `figure` element inside `li` to make a list of items which have images and text inside them like a list of people.
+This is a semantic way of structure such a use case because we are dealing with lists.

+* `aria-label` will give directions to screen readers as to what is going on.
+You can also use `<span class="sr-only">Open main menu</span>` instead of `aria-label`; Notice the `class = sr-only`

+* Giving `tabindex = "-1"` to an a tag in html means you cannot tab on to the a tag so that screen readers won't tab on them and also using keyboard to navigate the website, you won't stop on this specific a tag.

 ### Responsive Images

 * There are two scenarios when dealing with responsive images.